-Submit a planning and / or listed building consent application
+Submit a planning and / or listed building consent application ii.
+The Planning Application

 Clearly articulate the design narrative, and how this achieves the core requirements of 'Design in the Jewellery Quarter'.

 Have you taken account of the guidance provided in the following section?